AlvaroFranco/AFWunderlist/README.md

 ###Usage

 In order to use AFWunderlist, you also need to import to your project [AFNetworking](https://github.com/AFNetworking/AFNetworking), by [Mattt](https://twitter.com/mattt).
+If you're using CocoaPods, AFNetworking will be installed for you.
 Done this, you have to import the WLClient class into your class or classes.

     #import "WLClient.h"